A complete guide to OCR Gateway GCSE Chemistry

 |---|---|---|---|---|

-| Paper 1 (J248/01 or 02) | Topics C1 to C3: Particles, Elements compounds and mixtures, Chemical reactions | 1h 45m | 90 | 50% |
+| Foundation Paper 1 (J248/01) | Topics C1 to C3: Particles, Elements compounds and mixtures, Chemical reactions | 1h 45m | 90 | 50% |

-| Paper 2 (J248/03 or 04) | Topics C4 to C6: Predicting and identifying reactions and products, Monitoring and controlling chemical reactions, Global challenges (plus C7 ideas about science) | 1h 45m | 90 | 50% |
+| Foundation Paper 2 (J248/02) | Topics C4 to C6: Predicting and identifying reactions and products, Monitoring and controlling chemical reactions, Global challenges (plus C7 Practical skills, assessed across both papers) | 1h 45m | 90 | 50% |

 Gateway A vs Twenty First Century B OCR offers two chemistry GCSEs.
 Gateway (J248) is the more traditional content-led course.
 Twenty First Century (J258) is more context-led, with chemistry taught through real-world themes such as air, water and materials.
 This guide covers Gateway A. Check with your school which one you are taking before revising.